MarshalX/atproto/README.md

 In the snippets below, only the sync version will be presented.

-Right after the creation of the Client instance, you probably want to access the full API and perform actions by profile.
-To achieve this, you should log in to the network using your handle and password.
+Right after the creation of the Client instance, you will probably want to access the full API and perform actions by profile.
+To achieve this, you should log into the network using your handle and password.
 The password could be app-specific.

 ```python
 from atproto import Client